An301290/Node.js---Express/README.md

 In this Repo I have been learning:

--How to read data from a database
+How to read data from a database

--Post, Put and Delete data
+Post, Put and Delete data

--Get in detail
+Get in detail

 ## Postman